fiskaltrust/portal-manual-doc/doc/handbook-fr/portal.md

 These manuals are no longer maintained!

-In case of any questions, we encourage you to refer to our current **[fiskaltrust Documentation Platform](https://docs.fiskaltrust.cloud/de/ "fiskaltrust Documentation Platform")**.
+In case of any questions, we encourage you to refer to our current [fiskaltrust Documentation Platform](https://docs.fiskaltrust.cloud).
 For further details, check the corresponding Knowledge Base Articles (KBA), which can be found on the fiskaltrust.Portal.

 :::